Documentation Index

 When a volume is deleted, the underlying storage blocks are marked for reclamation.
 For regulatory compliance requiring secure deletion:Zero-fill a volume before deletion

-For Ceph-backed storage, data scrubbing is performed at the storage layer through Ceph’s object deletion and PG scrub process.
+For Ceph-backed storage, the storage layer performs data scrubbing through Ceph’s object deletion and placement group (PG) scrub process.
 Immediately after deletion, the data may remain on OSDs until the next scrub cycle.
-For environments requiring immediate data erasure, use LUKS encryption — key deletion effectively renders the data unreadable without the scrub delay.
+For environments requiring immediate data erasure, use LUKS encryption.
+Deleting the key renders the data unreadable without waiting for the scrub cycle.

 Next Steps